phpDocumentor/guides/docs/cli/configuration.rst

 You should put this file in the current working directory where you execute the tool.
 Generally speaking, this is the root of your project.

-Using a configuration file allows you to set project specific settings and keep them under version control.
+Using a configuration file allows you to set project-specific settings and keep them under version control.
 Not all options available in the configuration are available on the command line.
 Such as the :ref:`extension configuration`.